katekalcevich/accessible-accessibility/Digital Accessibility Framework.md

 ## 1\.
 Establish a foundation

-### Assign an executive champion for accessibility
+### Identify an executive champion for accessibility

 This doesn't have to be a full-time position, but the executive champion must: